Nacreous1401/AI-product-Strategy/05-the-guardrails/compounding-system.md

 | Cross-Domain Transfer | Connectivity incidents across customers, countries, carriers, roaming partners, SIM behavior, and support tickets | Failure patterns found in one fleet improve diagnosis for similar fleets and regions | Y | active |
 | Network Intelligence | Aggregated SIM/eSIM telemetry, usage drops, latency patterns, roaming failures, and recovery outcomes | Fleet benchmarks, anomaly baselines, and “fleets like yours” intelligence | Y | broken |

-**Loops mapped:**
-3

-**Loops that actually compound:**
-3

-**Active / Broken / Missing:**
-1 / 2 / 0

 **Broken loop identified by partner:**
-Network Intelligence — the underlying data exists, but it is not yet clearly surfaced as customer-visible intelligence.

 **Fix plan:**
-Add fleet benchmarking and shared incident intelligence into the copilot.
-Example: “Fleets using this roaming partner are seeing similar latency spikes” or “Your outage pattern matches a known roaming issue detected in other regions.”

 ---